You are now leaving the Lilly Medical website

 Imlunestrant + Abemaciclib Versus Imlunestrant: Investigator-Assessed PFS in All Patients

-As shown in Imlunestrant + Abemaciclib Versus Imlunestrant: Investigator-Assessed PFS Among All Patients, imlunestrant combined with abemaciclib significantly improved investigator-assessed PFS compared to imlunestrant alone in all patients, with a
+As shown in Imlunestrant + Abemaciclib Versus Imlunestrant: Investigator-Assessed PFS Among All Patients, imlunestrant combined with abemaciclib significantly improved investigator-assessed PFS compared to imlunestrant monotherapy in all patients, with a

 - median PFS of 9.4 vs 5.5 months, and